Ken Livingstone: Second mayoral term: 2004–08

 In May 2006, Livingstone welcomed Venezuelan president Hugo Chávez to London, hosting an event for him at City Hall.
 Conservatives objected and said that Chávez's democratic socialist government had undermined pluralistic democracy.
 Livingstone proceeded to accept the presidency of the pro-Chávez Venezuelan Information Centre.
 In November 2006, Livingstone travelled to Latin America to visit Chávez, during which he and his entourage stayed in Cuba at a cost of £29,000; many British sources described the visit as a waste of tax-payer's money.
-In August 2007, it was announced that Livingstone had come to an agreement with oil-rich Venezuela; Chávez's government would supply £16 million a year worth of free oil to TfL, who would use it to subsidise half priced bus fares for 250,000 Londoners on benefits.
+In August 2007, Livingstone came to an agreement with oil-rich Venezuela; Chávez's government would supply £16 million a year worth of free oil to TfL, who would use it to subsidise half priced bus fares for 250,000 Londoners on benefits.
 In return, London would provide expertise in running transport, as well as other services such as CCTV and waste management.

 Livingstone helped organise the first "Eid in the Square" event at Trafalgar Square in commemoration of the Islamic Eid ul-Fitr festival in October 2006.
 In May 2007, Livingstone travelled to New York City to attend the C40 conference of major world cities to deal with environmentalist issues.
 One of the leading figures of the conference, he called for other cities to adopt congestion charging as an environmental measure.
 In August 2007, he issued a public apology on behalf of London for its role in the transatlantic slave trade.
 He selected the anniversary of the Haitian Revolution on which to do it, and in his tearful speech asserted that it was the resistance of enslaved persons rather than the philanthropy of wealthy whites that led to the trade's end.

 A week later he attended the unveiling of the statue of Nelson Mandela in Parliament Square, where he met with Nelson Mandela.
 In June 2007, he criticised the planned £200 million Thames Water Desalination Plant at Beckton, which would be the United Kingdom's first, calling it "misguided and a retrograde step in UK environmental policy", and that "we should be encouraging people to use less water, not more."
 In October 2007, London Councils stated Livingstone had gone back on his promise to chair the developing London Waste and Recycling Board, and to provide £6 million of funding for the project, because "the government had failed to provide him with absolute control of the Board."